irynahan/JavaScript/README.md

 })

-6) Getting variables in script
+6) Getting collection variables in script
   -  pm.collectionVariables.get('productId')
   -  use in test:
      pm.test('Correct product were retrieved', () => {